 4. Relationship Building Becomes a Greater Priority

-In the age of “fake news” and “social bots,” building a reliable and trustworthy relationship with the media is more important than ever.
+In the age of “fake news” and “social bots,” building reliable and trustworthy relationships with the media is more important than ever.
 With publications and news outlets under fire in recent years, reporters need to be extremely diligent when delivering the news.
-Yet, with the 24/7 media cycle, it’s become increasingly difficult for reporters to find reliable expert sources that can be trusted to provide credible insight at any given time.
-As the media landscape changes, brands are focusing more on establishing and cultivating long-term relationships with the media – now a crucial element of securing meaningful media coverage for their businesses.
+Yet, with the 24/7 media cycle, it’s become increasingly difficult for reporters to find reliable expert sources who can be trusted to provide credible insight at any given time.
+As the media landscape changes, brands are focusing more on establishing and cultivating long-term relationships with the media—now a crucial element of securing meaningful media coverage for their businesses.

 5. Blockchain Makes an Impact

 Blockchain will be more than just a buzzword in 2019.
 One of its biggest areas of impact will be marketing.
 With its method of digital record-keeping creating a ledger of transactions that is transparent and impossible to tamper with, blockchain may be the solution to privacy concerns that have been a mainstay of this year’s news headlines.
 While it is still very early to tell how this emerging technology may affect marketing, it is likely that data collection, digital advertising and influencer marketing may all see dramatic changes in the months ahead.